-Do you want to know how to find people’s address?
-This article will show you how to find peoples address with handy tips and advice.
+Do you want to know how to find people’s addresses?
+This article will show you how to find people’s addresses with handy tips and advice.

 To find people’s address in the U.K. or across the globe it can be a difficult task if you do not have access to the right data to obtain a current address.
-In the U.K. registered people tracing agents have access to Credit Reference agency datasets which make the task of obtaining someones current address far easier for them versus a member of the General Public.
+In the U.K. registered people tracing agents or enquiry agents have access to Credit Reference agency datasets which make the task of obtaining someone’s current address far easier for them versus a member of the General Public.

-This people tracing data access and in turn more robust data environment for finding people is because a credit agency dataset allows for recency markers which indicate when a person was last residing at a given address.
-For instance a recent credit application or bill payment at an address shows a indication that the subject is resident at the address at a given time and normally these are very accurate as they are over the last few weeks which demonstrates current or recent residency.
+These people tracing data access and in turn, a more robust data environment for finding people is because a credit agency dataset allows for recency markers which indicate when a person was last residing at a given address.
+For instance, a recent credit application or bill payment at an address shows an indication that the subject is resident at the address at a given time and normally these are very accurate as they are over the last few weeks which demonstrates current or recent residency.